Rishiraj1308/CABZI/docs/PITCH_DECK_FOR_COPY.md

 *   **Launch in 3 Major Cities:** Onboard our first 10,000 partners.
 *   **Full-Scale Marketing:** Aggressively acquire both riders and drivers.
-*   **Scale Technology:** Fully develop and scale our live maps, real-time matching, and the Cabzi Bank infrastructure.
+*   **Scale Technology:** Fully develop and scale our live maps, real-time matching, and the Curocity Bank infrastructure.

 **Our vision is to become the most trusted and driver-centric mobility platform in India, creating a sustainable and fair ecosystem for millions.**